 - Finally if you are planning to hoard on Duty Free, liquor was the only thing that I found cheap here.
 Perfumes were the same price that you get locally in India (I had compared the prices with that in Amazon.in).
 As a matter of fact, I have found perfumes to be a lot cheaper in any of the European Duty Frees

-So, happy travelling.
-And if you have anything to say about the blog or would like to add some more tips for travellers, do leave a comment.
+So, happy traveling.
+And if you have anything to say about the blog or would like to add some more tips for travelers, do leave a comment.